It was the Year of the Woman — but not on the Republican side

 Happy Thanksgiving

-This will be our final First Read newsletter of the week.
+This will be our last First Read newsletter of the week.
 See you bright and early next Monday.